noahehall/theBookOfNoah/databases/mysql_new.md

     - compact a table that has had many rows deleting by using the `optimize table` statement or the `myisamchk` utility
   - reading values
     - use `explain` to help analyze slow queries
+    - a `handler` can be faster than select statements when reading large numbers of rows from a table
+      - requires `myisam` and `innodb` storage engines

 # UTILITIES